KatherineMarcott/todo-mvc-auth-local/README.md

 # Work Log
 ## Sept 2
+- Assigned CSS pages to people: Karan - Todos page, Jonathan - HomePage, Kat - Sign-up & Login page.
+- Completed CSS for Sign-Up & Login page.
-- CSS for all pages
+- Completed CSS for HomePage.
-- assigned features to people.
+- Assigned features to people.
 If you want to jump on a feature, message that person on discord.